-For ongoing concerns related to eligibility determination or termination of services, contact the MCO Care Coordinator.
-Level of Care eligibility and Individual Service Plan (ISP) denials come from the MCO.
-The MCO sends the individual/family a letter describing what happened and what the appeal process is.
-The contact information and phone number are on the denial letter and on the individual's Medicaid card.
+For concerns directly related to eligibility determination or termination of services, Level of Care (LOC) and Individual Service Plan (ISP) denials come from Comagine (TPA).
+Comagine sends the individual and family a letter, describing what happened and what the appeal process is.
+The denial letter includes contact information for Comagine.
+Their phone number is 866-962-2180.